montesmariana/montesmariana/README.md

 👋 Hi, I’m Mariana Montes, Dr. in Linguistics with a growing passion for programming.

-I'm interested in enhancing the experience of research with R: running reproducible analyses, writing code that others can read, visualizing data in an honest and clear way, and keeping data, code and product linked.
-In particular, I want to help people in the Humanities (especially, but not exclusively, linguists), since in such areas our formal education in programming is rather lacking.
-I also have some Python and Javascript experience :)
+I'm currently working in a Research Data Management Team, helping researchers manage their data ;)

-I keep [a blog](https://www.marianamontes.me) where I publish posts on these topics now and then: creating R projects, using R Markdown...
+I irregularly keep [a blog](https://www.marianamontes.me) where I publish posts on these topics now and then: creating R projects, using R Markdown...
 GitHub has become a great source to keep my work together.
 These are the highlights:

 ## PhD